hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Distributional Reinforcement Learning for Efficient Exploration](https://arxiv.org/abs/1905.06125).
 Borislav Mavrin, Shangtong Zhang, Hengshuai Yao, Linglong Kong, Kaiwen Wu and Yaoliang Yu.
 ICML, Long Beach, USA.
 2019.

-Here is the performance of a low-quantile $Q_{0.1}$ driving in CARLA (A 3D driving simulator) in a safety-based reward function.
+Here is the testing performance of a low-quantile $Q_{0.1}$ driving in CARLA (A 3D driving simulator) in a safety-based reward function as we have more and more samples.
 This motivates "Distributional Reinforcement Learning"!
 <div align="center">
 <img align="center" src="videos/carla_dltv.png" alt="hi" class="inline"/>
 </div>